 Kebaonish: Charting a New Course in Economic Reconciliation and Indigenous Leadership in Canada

-Kebaonish is not just a business; it's a living embodiment of the 1613 Two Row Wampum Belt and its enduring principles of mutual respect and shared prosperity.
+Kebaonish's team, embodying the spirit of the Two Row Wampum, is dedicated to building bridges between communities and the pursuit of economic reconciliation.

-Kebaonish fosters economic reconciliation through an Indigenous-led business and the collaborative spirit between Indigenous and Settler Canadian partners.TYENDINAGA MOHAWK TERRITORY, ONTARIO, CANADA, November 28, 2023 /EINPresswire.com/ -- In an inspiring union of cultures and expertise, Indigenous (Anishinaabe and Haudenosaunee) and Settler Canadian co-founders have come together to create Kebaonish, a trailblazing coffee and tea company.
+This press release shows Kebaonish's role in fostering economic reconciliation through an Indigenous-led business with Indigenous and Settler Canadian partners.TYENDINAGA MOHAWK TERRITORY, ONTARIO, CANADA, November 28, 2023 /EINPresswire.com/ -- In an inspiring union of cultures and expertise, Indigenous (Anishinaabe and Haudenosaunee) and Settler Canadian co-founders have come together to create Kebaonish, a trailblazing coffee and tea company.
 With 71% Indigenous ownership and leadership, Kebaonish is not just a business; it's a living embodiment of the 1613 Two Row Wampum Belt and its enduring principles of mutual respect and shared prosperity.

 Shyra Barberstock, President and CEO of Kebaonish, asserts the company's vision: "Kebaonish is more than a brand; it's a movement.
 We are opening doors to global markets while staying true to Indigenous principles and knowledge.
 Our diverse team is our strength, driving us towards impactful success in the tea and coffee industry."